Job Search Masterclass Finding and Evaluating Opportunities

 The True Story

 Real companies have a hiring process with several steps, including video calls, tests, and HR meetings, to protect their hiring choice.
-Scammers use text apps to stay hidden while rushing you through a fake hiring process meant to steal your personal data or bank details before you can think clearly.
+Scammers use text apps to stay hidden while rushing you through a fake hiring process meant to steal your personal data or bank details before you stop to question it.

 How to Fix This